 This applies to the case more so than to any other piece of hardware, especially in a budget build like this, where you won’t be gunning for RGB lighting.
-There’s never a shortage of good computer cases on great discounts on Amazon, and we whole-heartedly advise seeking out such a solution.
+There’s never a shortage of good computer cases at great discounts on Amazon, and we wholeheartedly advise seeking out such a solution.

 The Cooler Master MasterBox Q300L was, among other things, our way of making sure the price of this build doesn’t fluctuate too much.
 It’s a perfectly fine case, you won’t be disappointed by it, but you can find something better with a little effort if you put your mind to it.

-Unfortunately, you’ll need more than just the essential pieces of hardware in order to game on a PC, so we also have to cover the matter of peripherals.
+Unfortunately, you’ll need more than just the essential pieces of hardware to game on a PC, so we also have to cover the matter of peripherals.